Driving Should Be A Right (and Why Pennsylvania Sucks)

 In the future, criminals are caught before [they even commit a crime], but one of the officers in the special unit is accused of one such crime and sets out to prove his innocence.
 (IMDB)

-This is a disturbing movie.
-I thought this was a fantasy world set in the future.
+I thought this was a dystopian future.

 I was wrong.